Waylon-Boer/Headlines4pc/README.md

 # Headlines4pc
-Headlines4pc is a RSS Feed reader with tab support.
+Headlines4pc is an RSS Feed reader with an easy-to-use user interface.